Fabxx/LCL/README.md

 # Creating a playlist

-- You can use `auto` or `manual` scan.
+- You can use `directory` or `manual` scan.
 There is support for local covers, or downloaded box arts thanks to the rdb databases.

   NOTE: Covers must be in `.png` and placed in `thumbnails/system name` folder of retroarch.
 Inside you will have: